-The unit of currency is the Malaysian Ringgit, which is denoted as RM.
+The unit of currency is the Malaysian Ringgit, which is denoted as RM or MYR.
 Foreign currencies can be converted at banks and money changers.
+Transactions can be carried out using the Malaysian currency or via credit cards and online banking services.
+Of late, cashless transactions such as e-wallets and mobile payments have grown in popularity.
+Cashless transactions can be found in most establishments in the cities.